How To Buy a House in 15 Steps

 Who it’s good for: Buyers who don’t meet the requirements for a conventional mortgage.

-The Federal Housing Administration offers a home loan program through private lenders.
-FHA loans require a minimum down payment of 3.5% and a minimum credit score of 500.
+The Federal Housing Administration backs mortgages made by private lenders.
+FHA loans require a minimum down payment of 3.5% for borrowers with a minimum credit score of 580, or 10% with a minimum credit score of 500.